-When s does not have any out-neighbors (i.e., $O(s|R_1) = \emptyset$ ) or t does not have any in-neighbors (i.e., $I(t|R_l) = \emptyset$ ) following the path, we have no way to infer any relatedness between s and t in this case, so we define their relevance score to be 0.
-Particularly, we consider objects with the same type to have self-relation (denoted as I relation) and each object only has self-relation with itself.
+When s does not have any out-neighbors (i.e., $O(s|R_1) = \emptyset$) or t does not have any inneighbors (i.e., $I(t|R_l) = \emptyset$) following the path, we have no way to infer any relatedness between s and t in this case, so we define their relevance value to be 0.
+Particularly, we consider objects with same type to have self-relation (denoted as I relation) and each object only has self-relation with itself.
 It is obvious that an object is just similar to itself for I relation.
 So its relevance measure can be defined as follows:

-Definition 4 (HeteSim based on self-relation).
-The HeteSim score between two same-typed objects s and t based on the self-relation I is:
+DEFINITION 4: HeteSim based on self-relation: HeteSim between two same-typed objects s and t based on the self-relation I is:

-$$HeteSim(s,t|I) = \delta(s,t), \qquad (2)$$
+$$HeteSim(s,t|I) = \delta(s,t) \tag{2}$$

-where $\delta(s,t) = 1$ , if s and t are same, or else $\delta(s,t) = 0$ .
+where $\delta(s,t) = 1$, if s and t are same, or else $\delta(s,t) = 0$.

-4.3 Decomposition of Relevance Path
+C. Decomposition of Relevance Path

-Unfortunately, the source object s and the target object t may not meet along a given path $\mathcal{P}$ .
-For the similarity measure of same-typed objects, the relevance paths are usually evenlength, even symmetric, so the source object and the target object will meet at the middle objects.
+However, the source object s and the target object t may not meet along a given path \mathcal{P} .
+For the similarity measure of same-typed objects, the relevance paths are usually even-length, even symmetric, so the source object and the target object will meet at the middle objects.
 However, for the relevance measure of different-typed objects, the relevance paths are usually odd-length.
 In this condition, the source and target objects will never meet at the same objects.
-Taking the
+Taking the APVC path as an example, authors along the path and conferences against the path will never meet in the same objects.
+So the original HeteSim is not suitable for odd-length relevance paths.
+In order to solve this difficulty, a basic idea is to transform odd-length paths into even-length paths, and thus the source and target objects are always able to meet at the same objects.
+As a consequence, an arbitrary path can be decomposed as two equal-length paths.